 The Group First

 Every Overland program is a set of carefully crafted challenges with clearly defined goals: bike a coast, hike a mountain, serve a community, learn a language.
-The challenges are carefully calibrated and the goal is always to have fun and make friends along the way.
+The challenges are thoughtfully calibrated and the goal is always to have fun and make friends along the way.